 In the early 1800s, some English nobles spotted the Labs and brought them back home.
-They called them “Labrador Dogs” and the name seemed to stick.
+They called the breed “Labrador dogs” and the name stuck.
 Farmers and hunters in the United States also adopted this breed, and the American Kennel Club (AKC) recognized it in 1917.

 - Labrador Retrievers have been America’s favorite breed since topping the AKC registration in 1991 to date.